gracetechau/wrangling_final_project/README.md

 ## What did I learn?

 This project developed my overall understanding and use of the Python langauge.
 Specifically, the use of the Selenium package when scraping data from the Letterboxd website.
-This project required a lot of patience and troublshooting while scraping and analyzing data.
-This was extremely useful in my development of using Python.
+This project required a lot of patience and troublshooting while scraping and analyzing the film data.
+This significantly enhanced my understanding and use of Python.

 ## Installation Instructions